 Restoring threatened habitats and species

 In the Amazon our work included supporting a hugely ambitious initiative to expand and improve Colombia’s protected area system.
 And in Brazil, we’ve supported a remote monitoring system that enables the monitoring of illegal invasions of Indigenous lands across 6.4 million hectares.
 We also started work on a four-year project focusing on protecting wildlife and improving people’s wellbeing across vast community lands in Kenya and Tanzania.
 You can also read about many of our other international and UK-based programmes to address nature, climate and sustainable development challenges.

 We’re incredibly grateful that despite a challenging environment, 246,000 new people have given us their support, and we’ve seen an increase in financial contributions to our work.
 Find out about our State of the Planet Address, Art for Your World project and how our supporters helped us reach every MP in the country through our We Won’t Forget campaign.
 And read about work our new partnership with Aviva is supporting, as well as our existing partnerships with HSBC, Reckitt, Sky and Tesco.

-Here’s a quick summary of our income and expenditure for the year ending 30 June 2018.
-You can find more detail on page 56 of our annual report.
+Here’s a summary of our income and expenditure for the year ending 30 June 2022, along with equivalent figures for the previous year.